Allowable Grant Costs

 Logo.
 The Community-Engaged Alliance logo must be used on any and all printed and/or electronic materials (e.g., flyers, electronic invitations, event handouts, t-shirts, event registrations) that result from a Community-Engaged Alliance sponsored project.

 - The logo may not be altered in any manner.

 - You can download the Community-Engaged Alliance logo here.
 The logo is available in formats other than .jpeg, including a transparent version.
 To request another format, contact Community-Engaged Alliance at firstname.lastname@example.org.

 All media releases promoting a Community-Engaged Alliance event, program, project, and/or opportunity must include information the boilerplate below:

 About Community-Engaged Alliance

-As a 501(c)(3) nonprofit, Community-Engaged Alliance is dedicated to advancing the field of community engagement through education, support, and collaboration with partners in higher education.
+As a 501(c)(3) nonprofit, Community-Engaged Alliance is dedicated to advancing the field of community engagement through education, support, and collaboration with with their members and additional partners in higher education.
 Through funding, professional development, and collaboration opportunities, Community-Engaged Alliance supports capacity and enables students to graduate with the knowledge and skills necessary to create positive social change.
 Visit www.communityengagedalliance.org for more information.